NYPR Archive Collections

 Rare early WNYC recordings on uncoated aluminum discs found in the FCC collection at the National Archives

 Established in the year 2000, the New York Public Radio Archives are the station's physical link to its rich and storied past.
-Check out below the best of WNYC's radio legacy, selected from over 13,000 lacquer transcription discs and 10,000 tapes —featuring arts programming, notable interviews, WWII coverage, and much more.
-Many of our older recordings were digitized with generous funding from the National Endowment for the Humanities.
+Below you can check out WNYC's digitized radio legacy, selected from thousands of lacquer transcription discs and tapes in the Municipal Archives WNYC collection as well as thousands of recordings on every format (except cylinder and wire) we house on-site.
+These broadcasts feature arts programming, panel discussions, notable interviews, WWII coverage, and much more.
+Many WNYC broadcast recordings were digitized with generous support from the National Endowment for the Humanities, the Grammy Foundation, the New York State Department of Education and the Metro New York Library Council.
 Learn more about the NEH Digitization project here.
 Learn more about the NYPR Archives Department here and the New York City Municipal Archives WNYC Collection here.